 - Warren Dunes State Park

 Sawyer.
-Explore 1,952 acres of incredible dunes along Lake Michigan including three miles of shoreline and six miles of trails.
+Explore 1,952 acres of incredible dunes along Lake Michigan including 3 miles of shoreline and 6 miles of trails.
+This is a fun place to go sledding or snowboarding, too.
 Trail Map (PDF), p.
 12

 - Love Creek County Park